ibarwick/firebird_fdw/README.md

 This is an experimental foreign data wrapper (FDW) to connect PostgreSQL to Firebird.
-It provides basic functionality, including both read (SELECT) and write (INSERT/UPDATE/DELETE) support.
-However it is still very much work-in-progress; use at your own risk.
+It provides basic functionality, including both read (SELECT) and write (INSERT/UPDATE/DELETE) support. .
+However it is still very much
+work-in-progress; USE AT YOUR OWN RISK.

 firebird_fdw will work with PostgreSQL 9.3 or later (it was developed against the current development version) and in its current form will not